 The above picture was a test we did using Postman with a sample message that was failing on the source system to validate if the problem was related to BizTalk Server.
 And in this case, it was.

-You should always try and validate if the error is a BizTalk Server issue or not, and only then try to solve the problem.
-Because most of the time, the business tries to blame the middleware system and a lot of times are other components that are failing.
+You should always try to validate if the error is a BizTalk Server issue or not, and only then try to solve the problem.
+Because most of the time, the business tries to blame the middleware system, and a lot of times, it’s other components that are failing.

 Cause